nswapnil31/TMBD-Movie-data-exploration/README.md

 ### Why this Project?
-In this project, we have to go through the data analysis process and see how everything fits together.
+In this project, I have to go through the data analysis process and see how everything fits together.
 I have also use the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!

 ### What I have learn?